Causal Discovery under Latent Class Confounding

 Abstract

-An acyclic causal structure can be described using a directed acyclic graph (DAG) with arrows indicating causation.
+An acyclic causal structure can be described with directed acyclic graph (DAG), where arrows indicate the possibility of direct causation.
 The task of learning this structure from data is known as “causal discovery.”
-Diverse populations or changing environments can sometimes give rise to heterogeneous data.
-This heterogeneity can be thought of as a mixture model with multiple “sources,” each exerting their own distinct signature on the observed variables.
+Diverse populations or changing environments can sometimes give rise to data that is heterogeneous in the sense that each population/environment is a “source” which idiosyncratically determines the forms of those direct causal effects.
 From this perspective, the source is a latent common cause for every observed variable.
-While some methods for causal discovery are able to work around unobserved confounding in special cases, the only known ways to deal with a global confounder (such as a latent class) involve parametric assumptions.
-Focusing on discrete observables, we demonstrate that globally confounded causal structures can still be identifiable without parametric assumptions, so long as the number of latent classes remains small relative to the size and sparsity of the underlying DAG.
+While some methods for causal discovery are able to work around latent confounding in special cases, especially when only few observables are confounded, a global confounder is a difficult challenge.
+The only known ways to deal with latent global confounding involve assumptions that limit the structural equations and/or noise functions.
+We demonstrate that globally confounded causal structures can still be identifiable with arbitrary structural equations and noise functions, so long as the number of latent classes remains small relative to the size and sparsity of the underlying DAG.

 Bijan Mazaheri